camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/built-in-beans.md

 ---

-* The ProcessEngine as well as the services are available for injection: `@Inject` ProcessEngine, RepositoryService, TaskService, ...
+* The `ProcessEngine` as well as the services are available for injection via `@Inject ProcessEngine`, `@Inject RepositoryService`, and so on.
-* A specific named ProcessEngine and its services can be injected by adding the qualifier `@ProcessEngineName('someEngine')`
+* A specific named `ProcessEngine` and its services can be injected by adding the qualifier `@ProcessEngineName('someEngine')`.
-* The current process instance and task can be injected: @Inject ProcessInstance, Task,
+* The current process instance and task can be injected via `@Inject ProcessInstance` or `@Inject Task`.
-* The current business key can be injected: @Inject @BusinessKey String businessKey,
+* The current business key can be injected via `@Inject @BusinessKey String businessKey`.
-* The current process instance id be injected: @Inject @ProcessInstanceId String pid.
+* The current process instance id be injected via `@Inject @ProcessInstanceId String pid`.

-Process variables are available for injection. camunda-engine-cdi supports
+Process variables are available for injection.
+Camunda CDI supports

-* type-safe injection of `@BusinessProcessScoped` beans using `@Inject [additional qualifiers] Type fieldName`
+* Type-safe injection of `@BusinessProcessScoped` beans using `@Inject [additional qualifiers] Type fieldName`.
-* unsafe injection of other process variables using the `@ProcessVariable(name?)` qualifier:
+* Unsafe injection of other process variables using the `@ProcessVariable(name?)` qualifier:

   ```
   @Inject